RSPB Wallasea Island – The Wild Coast Project

 The habitat creation has now been completed with the final phase creating a series of shallowly flooded saline lagoons in the southern part of the island to attract over wintering waders and wildfowl and in the summer nesting birds such as avocets, little ringed plovers and hopefully black-winged stilts.

 Discover the beauty of Wallasea Island here by watching RSPB’s latest video!

 The reserve covers more than 740ha, with two thirds of the reserve now transformed from arable farmland to saltmarsh, mudflats, lagoons and grazing marsh.

-There are three walking trails – Jubilee Marsh, Allfleets Marsh and Marsh Flat.
-So far the reserve has added a further 7km of trail to the reserve in its creation and more will be created in the future.
+There are four walking trails – Jubilee Marsh, Allfleets Marsh, Marsh Flats and South Trail.
+So far the reserve has added about 9km of trail to the reserve in its creation and more will be created in the future.
 At the ends of Allfleets Marsh trail and Jubilee Marsh trail are two shelters providing a comfortable place to sit overlooking the river.